openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 > This allows the enhanced `checkcast` logic for primitive objects to reject null references.
-Recall that even if a primitive class is invariant, it is legitimate to refer to it via a `CONSTANT_SpecializationLinkage` constant; the proposed linkage parameter is simply ignored.
+Recall that even if a primitive class is invariant, it is legitimate to refer to it via a `CONSTANT_SpecializationLinkage` constant; the proposed linkage selector is simply ignored.

 > Somewhat uncomfortably, the constant pool does not distinguish between a parametric type `Foo<?>` and the "raw" instance of that type